ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/faq.md

 Ballerina’s execution model is composed of lightweight parallel execution units known as workers.
 Workers use a full non-blocking policy where no function locks an executing thread, such as an HTTP I/O call awaiting response.
 These semantics manifest sequence concurrency where workers are independent concurrent actors that do not share state but can interact using messages.
 Workers and fork/join language semantics abstract the underlying non-blocking approach to enable a simpler concurrency programming model.

 ##### Network Aware Type Safety
 Ballerina has a structural type system with primitive, object, union, and tuple types.
 Network systems return messages with different payload types and errors.
 Ballerina’s type system embraces this variability with an approach based on union types.
 This typesafe model incorporates type inference at assignment provide numerous compile time integrity checks for network-bound payloads.
-Ballerina has a structural type system with primitive, object, union, and tuple types.
-Network systems return messages with different payload types and errors.
-Ballerina’s type system embraces this variability with an approach based on union types.
-The model then incorporates type inference at assignment to provide compile time integrity checks for network-bound payloads.

 ##### DevOps Ready
 Over the past 15 years, best practices and expectations on the associated toolset that a language provides have evolved.
 Now, a language is not ready for adoption unless it includes unit test framework, build system, dependency management and versioning, and a way to share modules of reusable code.
 Ballerina includes all of these subsystems as part of its core distribution so that there is no risk of community drift, which is what happens when the ecosystem needs to build tools on top of a language instead of designing it within the language.